 We, therefore, requested the hospital authorities to direct the wards to send women to the centre for screening.
 We felt this was necessary because our concern was not only for women who had attempted suicide because of domestic violence but for all women who had made such an attempt.
-All those women who have attempted suicide fall under high risk category.
 At the centre we then geared up to provide suicide prevention counselling to all women.

-Women have given us a variety of reasons for attempting suicide such as. opposition by parents about choice of partner; being forced to marry someone else; break-up of a relationship; forced sex; incompatibility; not allowed to meet children: control over what to eat and when to eat; witnessing violence against mother; severe physical and emotional violence, and destitution.
+Women have given us a variety of reasons for attempting suicide such as, opposition by parents about choice of partner; being forced to marry someone else; break-up of a relationship; forced sex; incompatibility; not allowed to meet children; control over what to eat and when to eat; witnessing violence against mother; severe physical and emotional violence, and destitution.
 Reported ways of attempting suicide are: consumption of phenyl, rat poison, Tik 20, kerosene or even dousing themselves with kerosene and setting themselves on fire, consuming pills and taking an overdose of medication.